Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Biologic variation in plasma viral load within one person is well documented.
-In adults, repeated measurement of plasma viral load using the same assay can vary by as much as threefold (0.5 log10 copies/mL) in either direction over the course of a day or on different days.19,22 This biologic variation may be greater in infected infants and young children.
+In adults, repeated measurement of plasma viral load using the same assay can vary by as much as threefold (0.5 log10 copies/mL) in either direction over the course of a day or on different days.25,28 This biologic variation may be greater in infants and young children with HIV infection.
 This inherent biologic variability must be considered when interpreting changes in plasma viral load in children.
-Thus, on repeated testing, only differences greater than fivefold (0.7 log10 copies/mL) in infants younger than 2 years and greater than threefold (0.5 log10 copies/mL) in children aged 2 years and older should be considered reflective of plasma viral load changes that are biologically and clinically substantial.
+Thus, on repeated testing, only differences greater than fivefold (0.7 log10 copies/mL) in infants younger than 2 years and greater than threefold (0.5 log10 copies/mL) in children aged 2 years and older should be considered reflective of plasma viral load changes that are biologically and clinically significant.

 Generally, no change in ARV treatment should be made as a result of a change in plasma viral load unless the change is confirmed by a second measurement.
 Interpretation of plasma viral load for clinical decision making should be done by or in consultation with an expert in pediatric HIV infection because of the complexities of HIV RNA testing and the age-related changes in plasma viral load in children.